wzx123wzx/ESIS-Results/README.md

 |-- Gregg	(results of our method and other methods on Gregg dataset)

-|-- Ablation experiment	(result of of our method with different superpixel size, used for ablation experiment)
+|-- Ablation experiment	(result of of our method with different superpixel size on test datasets)

 # Reference